 When To Seek Help When Experiencing Popping, Cracking or Knee Clicking When Walking?

-Even healthy knees can make these popping and cracking sounds.
+Even healthy knees can experience knee clicking when walking and make these popping and cracking sounds.
 Therefore, when you hear these sounds coming from your knee in the absence of joint swelling or pain, it doesn’t necessarily mean there’s anything wrong with your knee.
 However, if you are experiencing joint swelling and pain, that’s something that you should have looked at by your healthcare practitioner for a knee examination.

 Our practitioner will do orthopedic tests to get a better understanding of the cause.
 Sometimes the creaking and cracking sounds may be related to internal damaged that could warrant further testing and imaging.
 These are used to confirm a diagnosis and steer you in a specific direction of treatment options and rehabilitation protocol.